amirrezasalimi/friday-agents/README.md

 REPLICATE_IMAGE_MODEL=black-forest-labs/flux-schnell
 ```

-All agent configurations are handled automatically through the Next.js API routes.
+All agent configurations are handled automatically through the Remix API routes.
 You only need to set up these environment variables to get started.

 Run the development server:
 ```bash